-The warrants will have an exercise price not less than 125% of the public offering price of the Class A Units, will be immediately exercisable and will expire on the fifth anniversary of the date of issuance.
+The warrants will have an exercise price equal to \$1.3125, will be immediately exercisable and will expire on the fifth anniversary of the date of issuance.
 This prospectus also relates to the offering of shares of common stock issuable upon exercise of the warrants.
-The warrants may contain, subject to the consent of certain security holders of the Company, a full ratchet price protection feature, to the extent such warrants have not been exercised previously, to adjust the exercise price if shares of common stock are sold or issued for a consideration per share less than the exercise price per share then in effect, provided, that the exercise price will not be less than \$0.50, with standard exempt issuances, ("Price Protection").
+The warrants will contain, subject to the consent of certain security holders of the Company, a full ratchet price protection feature, to the extent such warrants have not been exercised previously, to adjust the exercise price if shares of common stock are sold or issued for a consideration per share less than the exercise price per share then in effect, provided, that the exercise price will not be less than \$0.50, with standard exempt issuances, ("Price Protection").
 In the event the warrants contain Price Protection, then the Company may be required to offer similar Price Protection to existing warrant holders.